ChipCE/WiFiMan/README.md

-# WiFiMan
+# WiFiMan + ESP8266OTA
-Wifi manager for ESP8266 with configurable web UI and ability to config mqtt, OTA update,control via serial.
+Wifiman is Wifi manager for ESP8266 with customizable web UI and ability to config mqtt and control via serial.
+ESP8266 is a modified version of ESP8266HTTPUpdateServer customizable web UI.

 ## Notice
 ### Change in v1.1.0